clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 The `buffer_size` option is a percentage of the display size.
 For example, if you have a 320x240 display, the buffer size is `320 * 240 * 2` bytes (for RGB565) = `153600` bytes.
 If you set the buffer size to `50%`, then the buffer will be `76800` bytes.
 If you set it to `25%`, then the buffer will be `38400` bytes.
 The default value is `100%`.

-When using larger displays on devices with limited RAM (i.e. no PSRAM), you may need to reduce the buffer size to avoid running out of RAM.
+When using larger displays on devices with limited RAM (i.e. no PSRAM), you may want to reduce the buffer size to avoid running out of RAM.
+If not specified, the buffer size will be 100%, but a fallback at runtime to 12% will be attempted if a full size buffer fails.
+If a specific buffer size is set, the fallback will not be attempted.
 A failure to allocate a buffer will result in an error message in the log and the LVGL component being marked "Failed".

 Generally speaking a larger buffer will provide better performance, but the effect of reducing the buffer size from 100% is not as bad as you might think.
 The LVGL library is designed to be efficient and will only redraw the parts of the screen that have changed.